clarkwalcott/Zephyr-Group9/sprint2.md

 ### Zephyr artificial boards
 - 96_ArgonKey should be able to pick up sounds.
 However, after building and running ninja run on Zephyr's microphone sample code designed for this board, it outputs: "Emulation/Simulation not supported with this board".
 It would be nice to have this up and running for the children's use case.
 - There seem to be a number of features that only work on linux (possibly including the fake boards), so an attempt was made to get a linux virtual environment up and running.
-As much troubleshooting is need for the linux system up and running as for getting the mac up and (somewhat) running.
+There was as much troubleshooting needed to get the linux system up and running as for getting the mac up and (somewhat) running.